-Zamazenta Pokémon GO Raid Battle Tips
+Zamazenta (Hero of Many Battles Form) Pokémon GO Raid Battle Tips

-Zamazenta Pokémon GO Raid Battle Tips
+Zamazenta (Hero of Many Battles Form) Pokémon GO Raid Battle Tips

-Appearing in Raids: August 18, 2022, at 10:00 a.m. to August 31, 2022, at 10:00 a.m. local time
+Appearing in Raids: October 4, 2024, at 10:00 a.m. to October 14, 2024, at 10:00 a.m. local time

-Last Appeared in Raids: August 26, 2021, to September 1, 2021
+Last Appeared in Raids: August 18 to September 1, 2022

 Which Pokémon to Use in a Zamazenta Raid in Pokémon GO

-If you have multiple Pokémon that know Flying-, Psychic-, and Fairy-type attacks, choose the Pokémon with the highest CP and best overall stats.
+If you have multiple Pokémon that know Flying-, Psychic-, or Fairy-type attacks, choose the Pokémon with the highest CP and best overall stats.
 Remember that speed of victory affects how many Premier Balls you will receive at the conclusion of a successful Raid Battle, so bring your strongest Pokémon and defeat Zamazenta as quickly as you can.

 Suggested Flying-type Pokémon

-• Pidgeot / Mega Pidgeot (Normal/Flying)
+Pidgeot / Mega Pidgeot (Normal/Flying)

 • Fast Attack: Air Slash (Flying), Gust (Flying)*, Wing Attack (Flying)